IgnatiusHarry/Social-Capital-Loss-and-Suicide-Rates-in-the-U.S.-2000-2022-/README.md

 **Number of observations: 71,392**

 ## File Structure
+Data File:

-- Data File: The cleaned data for the study is available in the file Suicide_Social_Capital_Data.xlsx.
+- The cleaned and merged data, ready to analysis for the study, is available in the file "NEW_merged_data.xlsx."
-Code Files:
+- The raw data for each variable can be checked and accessed in the folder of "raw data" R Code Files:
+We divided it into 3 parts of R code to make it cleaner and easier to run; you can check in the folder "R file.
+1. DATA CLEANING: This file contains all code for cleaning in general.
+This code is located in "**#1 - DATA CLEANING.R**."
-- Map and Spatial Analysis: Contains all code for U.S. map and including ggplot.
-This code is located in the folder Map_and_Spatial_Analysis.R.
+2. DATA VISUALIZATION: This file contains all the code for Map and Spatial Analysis (U.S. map and including ggplot, scatter plot, etc).
+It is located in the file "**#2 - DATA VISUALIZATION.R**".
-- Panel Regression (Spatial and Fixed Effect): Contains code for causality or regression analysis and is located in the file Panel_Regression_Spatial_and_Fixed_Effect.R.
+3. EMPIRICAL METHOD: This file contains all the code for OLS and Panel Data Regression (Fixed Effect).
+It contains code for causality or regression analysis and is in the file "#**3 - EMPIRICAL METHOD.R**".

 To ensure the code runs without error, it is recommended to clone the file structure to your local system.